 We believe that if marketers can figure out how to talk to these optimistic, yet grounded-in-reality women, connect with their evolving mindsets and emotions and create the right visual vocabulary and visual semiotics to represent them, it will resonate on a deep and profound level.

 Olay voices a philosophy with a holistic, realistic view on beauty and skin: “Our skin bears testament to all the living we do – where we live, how we live, where we’ve been, where we cut corners, where we take care of ourselves”.
-The “Life Happens” campaign for Regenerist puts forth the positive in aging “You’re at your best age ever.
-Now discover your best beautiful ever.”
-L’Oreal, of course, brought us Diane Keaton and now, Helen Mirren, in the UK, as spokeswomen.
+L’Oreal, of course, brought us Diane Keaton and Helen Mirren as spokeswomen.

 One 64-year-old we interviewed remembers the debut of the Dove Real Women campaign years later: “Dove spoke to me in the right way, with older women, real women.
 They get it.
 They understand me.
 They care enough to understand what I’m going through.”
 The campaign clearly resonated and stuck with her.